 - 1. Priority is to be given to using existing site soil as imported soil is a limited resource.
 Existing topsoil is conserved by either not disturbing the soil during construction or by stockpiling it before construction starting.
-Subsoil is to be cultivated to a minimum depth of 150mm for garden beds and turfed areas unless this will adversely affect the roots of established trees.

-- 2. The minimum topsoil depth is:

-- a.
-100mm for non-irrigated turf areas;

-- b.
-200mm for irrigated turf areas;

-- c.
-400mm for garden beds;

-- d.
-1,000mm over an area 1,500mm x 1,500mm for trees in deep-planting areas;

-- e.
-400mm or 1.5 times the root-ball depth, whichever is greater, over an area of twice the root-ball diameter for trees supplied in pots or bags.

-- 3. If more soil is required to meet these minimum depths, soil is to meet AS 4419-2003 Soils for landscaping and garden use. - 4.
+Subsoil is to be cultivated to a minimum depth of 150mm for garden beds and turfed areas unless this will adversely affect the roots of established trees. - 2.
+The minimum topsoil depth is: - a.
+100mm for non-irrigated turf areas; - b.
+200mm for irrigated turf areas; - c.
+400mm for garden beds; - d.
+1,000mm over an area 1,500mm x 1,500mm for trees in deep-planting areas; - e.
+400mm or 1.5 times the root-ball depth, whichever is greater, over an area of twice the root-ball diameter for trees supplied in pots or bags. - 3.
+If more soil is required to meet these minimum depths, soil is to meet AS 4419-2003 Soils for landscaping and garden use. - 4.
 The soil quality is sufficient to allow plants to grow effectively.
 Soil amelioration measures to improve the infiltration of existing soils, the soil's macropore and micropore balance and ensure a stable soil ecosystem, include the following: - a. scarifying crusted topsoil layers; - b. aerating topsoil layers; - c. deep ripping subsoil layers; - d. using hand tools only within the tree protection zone of a tree for retention; - e. applying gypsum to sodic clay topsoils and subsoils; - f. installing a 50mm layer of lucerne hay between the topsoil and mulch layer; - g. adding worms to the topsoil; - h. applying soil rhizobia in solution to the topsoil; - i. inoculating plants with mycorrhizal fungi; - j. incorporating soil wetters, crystals and wettable foams. - 5.
 For artificial growing environments, growing media is to be selected to achieve best performance and sustainability of vegetation.
-Indicative soil depths and volumes for green elements are in Table SC6.7-3: Artificial growing media depths and volumes.
+Indicative soil depths and volumes for green elements are in Table SC6.7-2: Artificial growing media depths and volumes.

-Table SC6.7-3: Artificial growing media depths and volumes
+Table SC6.7-2: Artificial growing media depths and volumes

-Vegetation Growing media or substrate type Soil based growing ng media Inorganic lightweight material and decomposed organic matter matrix Intensive green roofs, containers for trellis systems, raking gardens and terrace planters Green walls, extensive green roof, raking gardens Minimum media depth (mm) Minimum media volume (L) Vines or scrambling species 400 100L for every 1m foliage at 100mm of thickness Systems designed to achieve and maintain suitable organic matter, nutrient and water balance to sustain Turf 300 Not applicable vegetation Sprawling groundcovers 300 50L Grasses and small shrubs to 600mm (1) 450 Minimum media depth x canopy projection Medium shrubs to 1m [1] 600 Large shrubs to 3m (1) 600 Small trees to 5m [1] 800 Minimum surface area of 1.5m x 1.5m or Height (m) x Calliper (mm)/100m3, whichever is greater Not applicable
+VEGETATION TYPE GROWING MEDIA OR SUBSTRATE SOIL BASED GROWING ME INORGANIC LIGHTWEIGHT MATERIAL AND DECOMPOSED ORGANIC MATTER MATRIX TRELLIS SYSTEMS, RAKING GARDENS AND TERRACE GREEN WALLS, EXTENSIVE GREEN ROOF, RAKING GARDENS MINIMUM MEDIA DEPTH (MM) MINIMUM MEDIA VOLUME (L) Vines or scrambling species 400 100L for every 1m 2 foliage at 100mm of thickness Systems designed to achieve and maintain suitable organic Turf 300 Not applicable matter, nutrient and water balance to sustain vegetation Sprawling groundcovers 300 50L Grasses and small shrubs to 600mm 1 450 Minimum media depth x canopy projection Medium shrubs to 1m 1 600 Large shrubs to 3m 1 600 Small trees to 5m 1 800 Minimum surface area of 1.5m x 1.5m or Height (m) x Calliper (mm)/100m 3 , whichever is greater Not applicable

-Note-[1] denotes heights are measured at maturity of vegetation.
+Note - 1 Heights are measured at maturity of vegetation.